5 Super-fast workouts to boost fitness if pressed for time

 A great little session to get some pace in your legs and very good if out of shape.
 If you’re close to a running track, warm up for 5 mins then stride the length of a straight easing right back to jog the bends as a recovery.
 Then stride the back straight, jog the next bend and so on.
 Keep going until you feel like you’ve had enough.

 The session is totally flexible and good for all.
 Can’t find a track?
 Find a square of grass or stride lengths of a soccer pitch.
 You get the idea; it’s up to you.

 This is also a great workout for those who are in shape.
 I once trained in Australia with some Aussie guys who were all in their national team.
 They raced over 5k and 10k on the track and also the road and cross-country.
 They were doing this session and called it ‘200m floats’.
 They did a stride for 200m then cruised (not really jogging) for 100m repeating this for 5k.
 It was tough because by the end, you’re not really recovering at all in the 100m.
 A good weekend workout perhaps…

 These 5 workout ideas will improve your strength, speed and overall running pace.
+Your VO2 max will likely increase.
 I would perhaps run each session a few times until you’ve ‘learnt it’.
 Sometimes you just need to run through something a few times to know your limits.
 All can be done in a lunch break so once you know what you’re doing, feel free to mix them up.

 You can do any of these sessions in your standard training shoes, but if you can afford it, you'll enjoy the sessions more if you had some lighter shoes to run them in.
 Invest in some flexible, lightweight trainers and you'll feel like you're flying.
 Faster shoes are brilliant these days as well as there being many fast neutral racer/trainers on the market, there are also the equivalent with added stability such as the Asics DS Trainer for those who'll still need some support.
 Invest in the right pair and they will be light enough to use in future races.